Roay-Abdullah/Flask-App-ECS/README.md

 # Flask-App-ECS
-A flask app that can be run on EC2
+A flask app that can be run on ECS